hanya/luno/ldoc/luno.md

 struct, and exception.
 When module, service, enum, or constants group is requested, table is created with its name and used as container of its child elements.

-When module is imported, an empty table retuned which has `__newindex` as metamethod.
+When module is imported, an empty table returned which has `__newindex` as metamethod.
 Any member of the modules are not imported and there is no member in the table at the time.
 Once a member of the module is requested as field access, the value is imported and set to the module field, if the request is valid.